Prathamsahu52/Prathamsahu52.github.io/content/competition/ISC_SCC24/index.md

 ---
 title: ISC Student Cluster Competition 2024
-summary: Update: We ranked 8th out of 21 teams worldwide.
-Pretty good for the only first time team in the competition!
+summary: "UPDATE: We ranked 8th out of 21 teams worldwide.
+Pretty good for the only first time team in the competition!"
 tags:
   - HPC
   - ISC SCC